HST/WFC3 grism observations of $z\sim1$ clusters: evidence for evolution in the mass-size relation of quiescent galaxies from poststarburst galaxies: Are PSBs faded discs?

 \subsubsection{The average S\'ersic index of bulges + outside-in faded discs}

 In the bottom right-hand panel of Figure~\ref{fig:bulge_disc_outsidein_fading_toy_model}, we compare the average S\'ersic indices of the starting and faded galaxy models to the average S\'ersic indices of the star-forming and PSB cluster galaxies\footnote{These, as well as their errors are calculated in the same way as in the first two disc-fading toy models.}.
-It is immediately noticeable that this disc-fading model -- unlike the previous two models -- can reproduce the dramatic rise in S\'ersic index that is seen in the observations.
+It is immediately noticeable that this disc-fading model -- unlike the previous two models -- can produce more than the required rise in S\'ersic index that is seen in the observations.
+This means that with more sophisticated modelling, the bulge plus outside-in faded disc model has the ability to reproduce the required level of increase in S\'ersic index that is seen in the observations.